 If a Player fails to attend and/or take the field at any point during the match they must be removed from the line up on the team sheet.
 The team sheet may be amended up to 6 hours after the start of the match.

-An unsigned copy of the Team Sheet must be provided to the opposition prior to the start of the match.

 All Team Sheet information must be entered into the Competition Management System by the stipulated timeline in By-law 22.1.
 Once information has been entered online, the signed Team Sheet will only be referred to if requested by the SMJFL.

+No printed Team Sheet is required to be exchanged with the Opposition.

 Goal Umpire and Timekeeper Cards